post_apocalypse_story/02-Unlikely_Encounter-Annie...

 not sure they would do that my grandpa might but he doesnt work here

-As long as he has access to a computer and modem, he should be able to do
+As long as he has access to a computer with a modem, he should be able to

 whats a modem